openplannerteam/itinero-transit/Overview.md

  - EarliestConnectionScan: given a startlocation and time, what is the earliest time a traveller can arrive in a destination station
  - ParetoFrontier: given a list of Journeys, are they pareto-optimal with respect to each other?
 This class is mainly used in other algorithms
- - ProfiledConnectionScan: given a departure- and arrival-location, what are all pareto-optimal routes in a given timespan?
+ - ProfiledConnectionScan: given a departure- and arrival-location, what are all time-optimal routes in a given timespan?

 The inner workings of the algorithm are stated in the classes themselves.